Go vs Java Summary

 Let’s hold these two languages up to the light and compare them one heading at a time.

 Yet, that history comes with a price tag.
 So much of that expansive library is outdated.
-You might be developing for Java 1.8, and you find just the module you’re looking for… but it’s written in 1.3.
-You could rewrite it to meet Java 1.8 standards, but that could take more time than writing new code, and it may be inefficient because that code was written around an older standard.
+A Java developer might be developing for Java 1.8, and they find just the module they’re looking for… but it’s written in 1.3.
+They could rewrite it to meet Java 1.8 standards, but that could take more time than writing new code, and it may be inefficient because that code was written around an older standard.

 Go doesn’t have this problem.
 Its library is smaller than Java’s, by far, but all of that code works and is written to fit modern standards for development.
 You’re not left to sort through archives of old modules; it’s built for today’s standards and so is pretty much everything available for it.